RAJAT-KHANDELWAL-PROFILE/github.io/README.md

 * [<b>Animista</b>](https://animista.net/) - To use Interactive animations

-Please contact me at infovinodjangid@gmail.com if you have any feedback for the website. :star: Star it, if you like it!
+Please contact me at k.rajat@iitg.ac.in if you have any feedback for the website. :star: Star it, if you like it!